How Many Calories Does It Take To Build a Pound of Muscle?

 Different people have different metabolic rates.
 Much of this is explained by how much you weigh and how much you move, but genetics also plays into it (study, study, study, study).
 There are outliers on either side.
 That’s why some people can build a pound of muscle with as few as 1,500 calories, whereas others need closer to 2,500 calories.

 I wrote a full article about hardgainers on Bony to Beastly.
-I’m in the middle of writing another article about variations in metabolism.
-I’ll link that here when it’s ready.
+We have another article about variations in metabolism.
+Some people skinny people really do have much faster metabolisms.

 How Many Extra Calories Should You Eat?